Welcome to my ConvertBox review guide 2023.

 It is a fully hosted software platform where you can create and manage ConvertBoxes for all your sites.
 However, there is a plugin available.
 But not mandatory.

-I don’t have the plugin installed on my WP sites.
+I don’t have the plugin installed on my WordPress sites.

 Who are the ConvertBox alternatives?

 Another ConvertBox alternative worth mentioning is OptinMonster.
-Heard its cool.
+Heard OptinMonster cool.
 Never used it.

-But from my research below’s what I discovered:
+But from my research below’s what I found:

-Starting with the price of both: In order to get similar ConvertBox lead gen features on OptinMonster – you’ll have to be on the $49 per month OptinMonster plan.
+Starting with the price of both: To get similar ConvertBox lead gen features on OptinMonster – you’ll have to be on the $49 per month OptinMonster plan.
+ConvertBox wins OptinMonster here already.

 And you’ll have to pay a year upfront to access OptinMonter.
-This costs $588 when deducted from your bank every year.
+This costs $588 when deducted from your card every year!

-Kinda pay once enjoy forever.
-CB wins!
-Click here
+Kinda pay once.
+Enjoy forever.
+Clearly, ConvertBox wins!
+Click here!

 Secondly, I learned that OptinMonster takes time to learn and master and a bit difficult to get forms created.

-Thirdly, You can’t create quizzes on OptinMonster, unlike ConvertBox that lets you build create high-converting quizzes to foster site engagements and increase conversions.
+Thirdly, You can’t create quizzes on OptinMonster, ThriveLeads, and Sumo unlike ConvertBox, which lets you build high-converting quizzes to foster site engagements and increase conversions.

 CB still wins!